Skip to main content

 Furthermore, it is a requirement that the third-country national can legally enter and reside in Denmark, either because they are a resident of a visa-free country or because they have been issued a visa in order to use the new exemption rule.

-13. How easy is it to switch visa categories/jobs/employer from within country?
+13. How easy is it to switch visa categories/jobs/employer from within Denmark?
 And/or if made redundant, can the individual regularise their stay in another capacity and what is the timeframe allowable?

 You can also apply for other residence categories as long as you have a valid residence card.
 As of July 1, 2024, you can decide to change visa categories – e.g. from the positive list to the pay limit scheme and continue your job while waiting for a decision.
 Before this date you could not switch visa category even you maintained the same job in the same company since you would have to stop working until you have had the approval for the new visa category.

-14. What common issues or concerns may arise for employers under business immigration in your jurisdiction?
+14. What common issues or concerns may arise for employers under business immigration in Denmark?

 Generally, the immigration process is reliable.